mediapeers/ansible-role-thumbor/README.md

 * `nginx_status_page: /nginx_status` - Nginx status page you can use for monitoring

 There is a config for the Nginx role in `vars/main.yml`.
 It's set to work with thumbor supervisor setup.
-But you can throw out stuff you don't need (such as graylog logging) if you want.
+But you can throw out stuff you don't need if you want.
 Make sure you keep upstream servers in sync with the ones supervisor starts (thumbor/tornado servers).

 ## Dependencies
 Depends on the Mediapeers Nginx role, which you can find here: https://github.com/mediapeers/ansible-role-nginx